sdesalas/melbourne-hackathons/README.md

 | October  | [Unearthed Melbourne](http://unearthed.solutions/events/unearthed-melbourne-2016/)   |  Mining and Resources.
 Date not announced. |
 | November  | [Melb Intern Games Week](http://gamesweek.melbourne/)   |  Game design event.
 Hackathon very likely. |

-### What is a hackathon?
+### What kind of events are on this list?

-Events on this list:
+- Events that based in Melbourne.

-- Are based in Melbourne.
+- And require participants to code or design solutions to problems.
-- Require participants to code or design solutions to problems.
+- (Note that conferences are not listed unless they involve hands-on coding)

 ### Check Also